EPFL-ENAC/limnc-flake/docs/index.md

 EPFL Flake is command-line interface (cli) for managing the service that uploads LéXPLORE data to EAWAG datalakes repository.

-See server side code at [Flaked](https://github.com/EPFL-ENAC/limnc-flaked).
+See documentation of the server at [Flaked](https://epfl-enac.github.io/limnc-flaked/).